- Is IVF Painful?

 The answer to the very common question, is IVF treatment painful?
 Or Does IVF Hurt? is that it might as well be to some extent.
 While undergoing a medical procedure, experiencing slight pain or discomfort is one such possibility.
 IVF isn't any different in this regard.
 However, while considering the possibility of getting pregnant and having a baby, the end result makes all the possible pain or risks worth taking.

-The first part where one anticipates pain is as the women starts her injections for development of eggs.
-These are usually done with either needles with small bores or the newer injectable pen devices.
-Almost everyone dreads the first injection for the fear of unknown, but after the initial anxiety is over, most women report that there was minimal or no pain.
+The first part where one anticipates pain is as the women start their injections for the development of eggs.
+These are usually done with either needle with small bores or the newer injectable pen devices.
+Almost everyone dreads the first injection for fear of the unknown, but after the initial anxiety is over, most women report that there was minimal or no pain.
 Compare this to a diabetic on insulin who inject themselves with similar kind of needles sometimes even up to 3- 4 times a day.

-The next step where one complaints of pain is as the eggs starts to develop and the ovaries begin to enlarge, causing in some lower abdomen pain and bloating.
+The next step where one complaint of pain is as the eggs start to develop and the ovaries begin to enlarge, causing some lower abdomen pain and bloating.
 This only when a very large number of eggs start to develop, and the ovaries are overstimulating.
 Its where the doctors must use their discretion to use drugs judiciously to limit the number of eggs that grow and individualise the treatment.